 The law prohibits all forms of forced or compulsory labor, but the government in general did not effectively enforce the law despite an increase in awareness and inspection programs.
-Resources to inspect and monitor labor conditions were inadequate.
 Penalties for forced labor under trafficking-in-persons laws include forfeiture of property gained as a result of the forced labor, restitution to the victim, and imprisonment.
 Administrative labor law penalties are small monetary fines, deemed insufficient to deter violations and rarely enforced.

 Country experts reported that forced and compulsory labor occurred in the gold-mining, agriculture, and forestry sectors, as well as domestic servitude.
-Children were particularly vulnerable to forced labor (see section 7.c.).
+Children were particularly vulnerable to forced labor and sex trafficking (see section 7.c.).